YahyaZekry/YahyaZekry/README.md

 - 💬 Ask me about: **HTML,CSS,JavaScript**.

-- 🎯 2022 Goals: To Contribute in Open Source projects.
+- 🎯 2022 Goals: To be a fullstacked.

 - 📝 You can reach me at: "**YahyaZekry@gmail.com**"